How can I add or remove the auto-renew feature on domains?

 - From the menu, select Domain > My Domains.

 Under the Auto Renew column you will see the current Auto Renew setting for each domain on your list.
-You can modify the Auto Renew setting by clicking on the domain name and then clicking on the "Edit" link to the right of General Settings, or selecting "General Settings" from the Navigation drop-down list.
+You can modify the Auto Renew setting by clicking on the domain name and then clicking on the "General Settings - Edit".

 If turned OFF, the domain will not Auto Renew.